2025 Endorsements | CFE PAC

 Jalen McKee-Rodriguez won re-election to the San Antonio, TX City Council (District 2) earning 61% of the vote in the May 3rd election.
 He will serve a third two-year term in this office.
 Councilmember McKee-Rodriguez is an agnostic.

-Blaizen Bloom is running for the Virginia House of Delegates in District 89.
+Blaizen Bloom ran for the Virginia House of Delegates in District 89.
 They were a delegate to the 2024 Democratic Convention in Chicago.
-They are in a contested Democratic primary election on June 17.
+They earned 22% of the vote in the Democratic primary election on June 17.
 The Republican incumbent won the seat in 2023 with just 50.8% of the vote.
 Mx.
 Bloom is a humanist.

-Melody Cartwright is running for the Virginia House of Delegates in District 48.
-She ran for this seat in a special general election in a deeply read district in 2024 and earned 30% of the vote.
-She is unopposed in the Democratic primary on June 17.
+Melody Cartwright ran for the Virginia House of Delegates in District 48.
+She earned 35% of the vote in the general election.
+She ran for this seat in a special general election in this district in 2024 and earned 30% of the vote.
+She was unopposed in the Democratic primary on June 17.
 Melody's father, a Western Civilization and World History educator and confirmed Christian in the 1950s, taught that people need to be tolerant and supportive of all world religions and the right to non-denominational options.
 Ms. Cartwright is a Christian and ally of our community.

-Ghazala Hashmi is running for Virginia Lieutenant Governor.
+Ghazala Hashmi won election for Virginia Lieutenant Governor.
+She earned 55.6% of the vote in the general election.
 She is currently a Virginia State Senator in District 15 and was first elected to this seat in 2019.
-She is in a crowded Democratic primary on June 17.
+She won the crowded Democratic primary on June 17 with 27% of the vote.
 The Republican incumbent, Winsome Earle-Sears, won this seat in 2021 with just 50.7% of the vote.
-She is now running for Governor.
 Sen. Hashmi is a Muslim and ally of our community.

-Sam Rasoul is running for re-election to the Virginia House of Delegates in District 38.
-He is unopposed in the Democratic primary on June 17.
+Sam Rasoul won re-election to the Virginia House of Delegates in District 38.
+He earned 70% of the vote in the general election.
+He was unopposed in the Democratic primary on June 17.
 In his eleven years in the General Assembly, Rasoul has worked to lower health care costs, pushed for intersectional justice through a Green New Deal, advanced the socio-emotional health of our children, fought to raise teacher pay to the national average, and advocated for good government in limiting the influence of special interests.
 He is a Muslim.

-Dustin Wade is running for the Virginia House of Delegates in District 75.
-He is in a competitive three-person Democratic primary on June 17.
+Dustin Wade ran for the Virginia House of Delegates in District 75.
+In the competitive three-person Democratic primary on June 17, he finished second earning 32% of the vote.
 The Republican incumbent, Carrie Coyner, won this seat in 2023 with just 52.8% of the vote.
 With regard to religion, Mr. Wade says, “I am spiritual, grounded in love, and guided by a belief in human dignity, compassion, and justice for all.”

-Kevin Schilling is running for the Washington House of Representatives in District 33-Position 1.
-This is a special election with the top-two primary on August 5.
+Kevin Schilling ran for the Washington House of Representatives in District 33-Position 1.
+He earned 48% of the vote in the general election.
+This was a special election to fill and open seat.
+In the top-two primary on August 5, Schilling finished second with 31% of the vote and advanced to the general election.
 Schilling serves as Mayor of Burlen and is in his second term on the city council.
 Mayor Schilling is a humanist and a believer in omnism.

 Melissa Agard won re-election for County Executive for Dane County, WI with 81% of the vote in the April 1 election.
 She won a special election for this seat in 2024.
 She has previously served in the Wisconsin State Assembly and State Senate.
 County Executive Agard is an agnostic.